awsdocs/aws-secrets-manager-docs/doc_source/reference_template_SQLServer_SingleUser.md

         arn (string): The secret ARN or other identifier

         token (string): The ClientRequestToken associated with the secret version

-    Raises:
-        ResourceNotFoundException: If the secret with the specified arn does not exist

     """
     # First describe the secret to get the current version